RamazArtmeladze/eventOrganizer/README.md

 Getting Started

-1. Clone the repository
+1. Clone the repository.
-2. Set up the database
+2. Set up the database.
 -- Install PostgreSQL database on your machine if you haven't already.
 Create a new database for the project.
 You can use the following command in the PostgreSQL terminal or a tool like pgAdmin:
 "CREATE DATABASE event_organizer"

 -- Update the database configuration in the project:
 Open the src/main/resources/application.properties file.
-Modify the following lines to match your PostgreSQL configuration: spring.datasource.url=jdbc:postgresql://localhost:5432/event_organizer spring.datasource.username=your_username spring.datasource.password=your_password
+Modify the following lines to match your PostgreSQL configuration: spring.datasource.url=jdbc:postgresql://localhost:5432/eventOrganizer. spring.datasource.username=your_username. spring.datasource.password=your_password.

 Replace your_username and your_password with your PostgreSQL credentials.

 3. Database Migrations:
-The project uses database migrations managed by Flyway. you can instal and get more information from the following link: https://flywaydb.org/documentation/getstarted/why
+The project uses database migrations managed by Flyway. you can instal and get more information about it from the following link: https://flywaydb.org/documentation/getstarted/why

 4. Running the Application: